Manage Servers, Projects, Tracks and Engines in Director Print

-Here's what it all looks like, the new management interface is presented in the Runtime section of the Tree Menu in the MigFx Administration form:
+Here's what it all looks like, the management interface is presented in the Operations section of the Navigation Menu in the Portal:

 Let's go through the sections one by one.